Buckle in and have your credit card at the ready as check out 17 of the most rare Xbox 360 games and how much they’re worth!

 I’ll just have to believe the blurb which tells me that it’s an incredibly accurate recreation of the real sport.
 Given the niche nature of the game, it’s perhaps not a surprise to see it appear as one of the most rare Xbox 360 games.

-Disc only versions are currently found on eBay priced at £80, with prices for complete copies rising beyond £200 – so this really is the most rare Xbox 360 game that’s secretly worth a fortune!
+Disc only versions are currently found on eBay priced at $80, with prices for complete copies rising to around $200 – so this really is the most rare Xbox 360 game that’s secretly worth a fortune!

 As a writer, games that have incredible storylines and indeed amazing stories behind them fascinate me.